johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 ## Responsiveness with Tailwind

-Tailwind classes controls most of the responsiveness behavior of the site and classes can be prefixed with responsive size.
+Tailwind classes control most of the responsiveness behavior of the site and classes can be prefixed with responsive size.

 ### Breakpoints